hemantapkh/1337x/README.md

 **Proxy**

-If the default domain is banned in your country, you can use an alternative domain of 1337x.
+If the default domain is banned in your country, you can use an alternative domain of 1337x, or you can use the new [Tor Request](#tor-requests-new) system.

+All categories are now accessible via the `py1337x.proxies` attribute.

 - [`1337x.to`](https://1337x.to) (**default**)
 - [`1337x.tw`](https://www.1337x.tw)